-Businesses now have access to large exceptionally large volumes of information which can be used to plan, strategize and take action.
+Businesses now have access to exceptionally large volumes of information which can be used to plan, strategize and take action.
 Consequently, there has also been a concerted effort to build data-based applications and products, in order to enable better use of this important resource.
 There are a lot of advantages to be had from the custom-building of data layered products, both from the standpoint of a business and its customers.

-Investing into large chunks of data does not end up being a rewarding, cost-effective venture unless the data is of the high-quality, actionable nature and can be effectively used as a resource which helps in business-wide decision-making.
-The actual amount of information needed to empower the immense product data feeds and the associated product data extraction exercise are gargantuan to begin with.
+Investing into large chunks of data does not end up being a rewarding, cost-effective venture unless the data quality is high, actionable nature and can be effectively used as a resource which helps in business-wide decision-making.
+The actual amount of information needed to empower the immense product data feeds, and the associated product data extraction exercise, are gargantuan to begin with.

 What is a Data Layered Product?

 The whole point to the efficacy of the data layer is in those situations where it is necessary to separately store and access semantic information from other kinds of information.
 If you use readily available information to bolster your product, any possible change in the source has the potential to compromise your data integrity.
 The use of a data layer subverts that possibility and keeps things together.

-Nuances and Importance
+Nuances and Importance of Data Layered Products

-The retrieval, storage, categorization and access of this information presents certain palpable roadblocks that you are likely to face at some point of time or the other during your endeavor to build a data layered product.
+The retrieval, storage, categorization and access of this information presents certain palpable roadblocks that you are likely to face at some point of time or the other during your endeavour to build a data layered product.
 There is a large variety of different techniques and tools involved, from databases to advanced web scraping and data mining tools.

 The internet is already a massive, throbbing source of information and is still growing exponentially.
 For your product, you might need a certain amount of data to start off with.
 However, over time, with new information being added daily and your product being deployed for use in various industries, the need for more information is extremely likely to arise.

-For instance, if you are creating a product catalog using collected data, your collection should intelligently be able to gather only the relevant amount of data from every product page.
-The kind of web extraction you would look at would involve the platform mimicking human behavior while extracting important information, making it easier to scale.
+For instance, if you are creating a product catalogue using collected data, your collection should intelligently be able to gather only the relevant amount of data from every product page.
+The kind of web extraction you would look at would involve the platform mimicking human behaviour while extracting important information, making it easier to scale.
 This way, productivity can get better over time while the costs remain in control due to minimal wastage of effort.

 Web sources of information are changing as rapidly as the technology they use.
 Most of the more archaic data acquisition methods no longer work, owing to their inability to adjust to modern technological innovations that abound on the internet.
 One commonly experienced roadblock is when product creators find their usual sources of information no longer supporting their methods of data acquisition.